 Sloane began composing seriously when she was 12.
 Common themes that run through her compositions are those of nature, philosophy and psychology, taking much inspiration from Buddhist, environmental and synaesthetic imagery.”

-Future projects include a BBC Commission following the Inspire Young Composers’ Competition and a song cycle for alto, counter tenor, non male choir and ensemble.
-Most if not all of the libretto will consist of her current anthology in progress, Bird’s Eye Views, which she hopes to complete by the beginning of her third year at the Royal Northern College of Music.”
+Future projects include a song cycle for alto, counter tenor, non male choir and ensemble.
+Most if not all of the libretto will consist of their current anthology in progress, ‘ bird’s eye views ‘ which they hope to complete by the beginning of their third year at the Royal Northern College of Music.

 We hope you will take inspiration from these remarkable young talents and make a contribution to support our work with them and others.

-Alexia’s winning piece for the 2018 BBBC Proms Inspire Competition, Elegy for Aylan was performed by the Aurora Orchestra as part of the BBC Proms Series.
+Performance of winning piece for the 2018 BBC Proms Inspire Competition.
+Elegy for Aylan was performed by the Aurora Orchestra as part of the BBC Proms Series.

-Alexia was awarded The Humphrey Searle Composition Prize by the Royal College of Music Junior Department where she studied between 2016 and 2018.
+Awarded The Humphrey Searle Composition Prize by the Royal College of Music Junior Department where Alexia studied between 2016 and 2018.

 Winner of the 2018 BBC Proms Inspire Competition with Elegy for Aylan.